kdave/btrfs-progs/Documentation/ch-quota-intro.rst

 as it represents the correct value.
 The second qgroup is called a tracking qgroup.
 It is only there in case a snapshot is needed.

-USE CASES
+Use cases
 ^^^^^^^^^

-Below are some usecases that do not mean to be extensive.
+Below are some use cases that do not mean to be extensive.
 You can find your own way how to integrate qgroups.

-SINGLE-USER MACHINE
+Single-user machine
 """""""""""""""""""

 ``Replacement for partitions``